Project Maji Cubes bring sustainable access to safe water through solar technology

 We need to rethink water supply models to fight rural water poverty.
 Failed infrastructure investments in Africa over the past 20 years represents a lost investment of 1.2 billion dollars and millions still lack access to water.
 The failure of these current approaches propelled us to challenge the rural water landscape through a market-based approach in which we have combined the strengths of entrepreneurship and sustainable development.
 Project Maji is a non-profit drinking water charity that harnesses business expertise to deliver sustainable access to safe water.

 Cubes, harnessing the power of the sun

-Designed to withstand harsh climates, our kiosks are fitted with IP67 military grade solar panels that can exceed a lifespan of fifteen years if properly maintained.
+Designed to withstand harsh climates, our kiosks are fitted with IP67 military-grade solar panels that can exceed a lifespan of fifteen years if properly maintained.
 In addition, Maji cubes operate solely on solar energy, incurring virtually zero energy costs.
-The water kiosks are environment-friendly, emitting no greenhouse gasses, not seldomly replacing motorized pumps that typically rely on diesel or fuel.
+The water kiosks are environment-friendly, emitting no greenhouse gasses, not seldomly replacing motorised pumps that typically rely on diesel or fuel.

 Our work begins when taps open

 Aligned with the SDG approach, our work begins once the taps are opened.
-We are not only implementing the hardware, but also act as the service providers.
-A robust site-servicing scheme supported by remote monitoring systems, is non-negotiable.
-The monitoring system allows for our technical teams to monitor the performance of each kiosk on an everyday basis.
-In addition, we have a trained and qualified technical support team available in all countries of operation, with necessary tools and components on hand to repair any problem.
+We are not only implementing the hardware but also acting as the service providers.
+A robust site-servicing scheme supported by remote monitoring systems is non-negotiable.
+The monitoring system allows our technical teams to monitor the performance of each kiosk on an everyday basis.
+In addition, we have a trained and qualified technical support team available in all countries of operation, with the necessary tools and components on hand to repair any problem.
 In the unlikely event of an issue, these teams aim to restore kiosk operation within three days.